 Notes

-- Cake: If you prefer to use a boxed cake mix to make the cake, prepare it as per the directions on the box.
+- Cake: If you prefer to use a boxed cake mix, prepare it as per the directions on the box.
 Do not use the included frosting package.
 You must make your buttercream.

 - How to make quick buttermilk: Add 1 ½ teaspoons of white vinegar or lemon juice into a liquid measuring cup.
 Fill the measuring cup with enough milk to measure ½ cup.
 Stir and let stand for 5 minutes before using.